DevOps engineers merge expertise in coding, testing, integration & project management to optimize the software development life cycle.

 Any updates to the software would require a business to pull together a new team to address those issues.
 That often caused friction between the operations team charged with making sure a platform remained viable for users, and development teams who were focused on getting their changes up and running.

 DevOps evolved from the mindset of agile development, which takes a more collaborative and iterative approach to software development.
 It promotes continuous interactions and feedback between team members and stakeholders as they work to refine and improve a piece of software.
-Approaching application management from a DevOps perspective makes room for the continuous evolution of a project while promoting the partnership between IT development and operations areas - hence the moniker “DevOps," which itself is shorthand for “Development Operations Engineer.”
+Approaching application management from a DevOps perspective makes room for the continuous evolution of a project while promoting the partnership between IT development and operations areas - hence the moniker “DevOps."

 With DevOps, companies gain the ability to standardize how they approach application development while automating the delivery, security, and maintenance of various software products.
 It’s a way of breaking down the costly silos that often crop up in organizations of all sizes in application development.